With SuperM’s New Album, 7 Superstars Become “One”

 What makes the Avengers so powerful isn’t the strength of their force as individuals, it’s how they come together as a unit.
 It’s no different for SuperM, “The Avengers of K-pop”.
 With the release of their first full-length album, Super One, the septet makes it clear that as individuals, they shine — but as a group, they dazzle.

 When the team was first assembled by Korean juggernaut SM Entertainment, it seemed like a pretty simple (and low-key brilliant) idea: take some of their most skilled and seasoned rappers, vocalists, and dancers, and make a supergroup.
-They chose seven members from some of SM’s most popular active groups: SHINee’s Taemin, EXO’s Baekhyun and Kai, NCT 127’s Mark and Taeyong and, WayV’s Ten and Lucas.
-But just like a basketball team learning to play with new teammates, it took a moment for the group to find their synergy.
+They chose seven members from some of SM’s most popular active groups: SHINee’s Taemin, EXO’s Baekhyun and Kai, NCT 127’s Mark and Taeyong, and WayV’s Ten and Lucas.
+But just like all-star basketball players learning to play with new teammates, it took a moment for the group to find their synergy.

 Advertisement